 Actually this turned out to be easier for subsequent arrays of panels than our initial experiences.
 The use of a pop riveter made life much simpler.

-There's nothing difficult about in the installation of panels on a roof with a slope of less than 30 degrees.
-It took me four hours, with the help of two friends to install the four large new panels on our roof, and another hour to complete the wiring.
-For more details, installation instructions at solar generator ...
+There is nothing difficult about in the installation of panels on a roof with a slope of less than 30 degrees.
+It took me four hours, with the help of two friends to install the four large new panels on our roof, and another to complete the wiring.
+For more details, read the installation instructions at solar generator.

 And here is an update; it is now midwinter, I regret setting the panels at the angle of the roof (22 degrees) whilst the declination of the sun here is 30 degrees.
 The next panels will be at a greater angle to capture more sunlight in winter.

-My experience: don’t buy too small.
+My experience: do not buy too small.
 We started with a 20A regulator and 2kW inverter and very quickly realised that we would want to add on.
 A 60A regulator costs only $100 extra.
 We can now expand from 4x90W panels to 16 panels.

 We now use around 50kWh per month of electrical energy from the grid.
-That's for two people only, mind you, but includes running the pool pump and chlorinator for about five hours per day.
+That is for two people only, mind you, but includes running the pool pump and chlorinator for about five hours per day.

 The total cost?
 About R100,000 ($9,000) for the fully upgraded batteries, enough panels to provide over 3kW, new 5kW inverter and regulator and the LED lights.

-In many countries, the USA included, expensive batteries are not necessary, and you can pump your excess solar power energy into the grid when you have an excess, and use grid power when the sun sets, using a "grid-tie" inverter.
+In many countries, the USA included, expensive batteries are not necessary, and you can pump your excess solar power energy into the grid when you have an excess, and use grid power when the sun sets, using a grid-tied inverter.

-If I was to do this again, I wouldn't put the PVs on my roof.
+If I was to do this again, I would not put the PVs on my roof.
 So how would I do it?
 The residential solar panels pitch and the structure has different options, some better than what I initially chose when collecting solar power energy.

 Shadows on PV panels are a problem.
 Just how significant are they?